b3-it/Magento-Faq/README.markdown

 Setup
 -----

-After installation the FAQ list is availible at http://example.com/your-magento-path/faq.
+After installation the FAQ list is available at http://example.com/your-magento-path/faq.
 You can add a link to the FAQ module in any static block or page like this: {{store direct_url="faq"}}.

 Features
 --------